testian/spleen/README.md

 With wayland we get the building blocks to create highly-integrated multiseat solutions with zero need for configuration, as easy as playing split screen on your game console.

-The difference here is that we'll enable you to play just ANY game split screen (Minecraft, Quake, ) and using whatever and how many controls you like (Gamepad, Joystick, Mouse, Keyboard)
+The difference here is that we'll enable you to play just ANY game split screen (Minecraft, Quake, ) and using whatever and how many controls you like (Gamepad, Joystick, Mouse, Keyboard, Wheel)

 How it is going to work
 =======================